Fernando-A-Rocha/MTA-SAMP-OBJ/README.md

 ### 🚀 Todo 🚀

 * Add support for creating objects outside of the resource (exported functions; proper memory allocation), so that you can use it as a library and create your own scripts with `sampobj`
+* Add async loading to prevent huge freezes when loading a lot of objects